BrentFarris/TheLastValkyrie/docs/x64-assembly.md

 ## Microsoft procedure calling conventions
 First of all, [this document](https://docs.microsoft.com/en-us/cpp/build/x64-calling-convention?view=vs-2019) is very helpful for understanding Microsoft calling conventions.

 In short, Microsoft uses ECX, EDX, R8, and R9 as the first four arguments for a procedure call and any remaining arguments should be pushed onto the stack.
-Below is a sample from their website:
+Below is a sample from their docs:
 ```c++
 func1(int a, int b, int c, int d, int e);
 // a in RCX, b in RDX, c in R8, d in R9, e pushed on stack
 ```
 The following is the calling convention for using floats as arguments to functions.
-Note, if you mix input arguments, you should still using the order described in the samples.
+Note, if you mix input arguments, you should still be using the order described in the samples.
 That is to say if you have an `int` as the first argument and a `float` as the second argument, you should use `RCX, XMM1` respectively.
 ```c++
 func2(float a, double b, float c, double d, float e);
 // a in XMM0, b in XMM1, c in XMM2, d in XMM3, e pushed on stack